mattwach/light_bulb_changer/README.md

 If you don't have a 3D printer, hope is not lost.
 You can always use a project box, parts from the hardware store and plenty of zip ties to get things done old school.

-I also made a [video describing the project](https://youtu.be/A-EdzPTZSjM).

 ## Step 1: Parts